Due to their unique characteristics, we are taking a differentiated look at liquid and illiquid alternative investments.

 With strong economic growth in the U.S. and accommodative monetary policy in Europe and Japan, equity markets should post high single-digit returns.
 Managers are finding a balanced opportunity set in the United States and alpha -adding opportunities in Europe.

 Macro managers have found opportunities in fixed income and exchange markets during 2014.
 The commodity trading advisor (CTA) strategies' recent recovery has been driven by trends in longer-term rates and within exchange markets.

 Long/short credit strategies continue to benefit from improved fundamental conditions, even though spreads are likely to remain unchanged.
 Upside against call risk is limited, making selectivity key.

 Companies continue to seek to acquire earnings, vertically integrate or geographically diversify.
 Increased mergers and acquisitions activity has been driven by, among others, healthy corporate balance sheets and access to cheap credit.
-In summary, we remain positive on event-driven strategies.

 There are interesting opportunities for longer-term strategies particularly within activism, certain elements of structured credit, insurance-linked assets, secondaries, regulatory capital arbitrage and direct lending.